FirstFlush/tortoise-shell/README.md

     }
     ```

-3. **Run Tortoise Shell**:

-    Use the provided IPython launcher script to start the shell with your models preloaded:

-    ```bash
-    ./tortoise_shell.py
-    ```

-    The script will automatically import your models and establish a connection to your database, allowing you to interact with your Tortoise ORM models effortlessly.

 ## Usage

-Once you've set up config.toml, simply run the shell script to start interacting with your models in IPython:
+Once you've set up config.toml, simply run the IPython launcher script to start the shell with your models preloaded:

 ```bash
 tortoise-shell